1Kill2Steal/Bernoulli-C/README.md

-Using the Bernoulli distribution this terminal app works by passing arguments for the total instance count, positive instances out of those total ones, positive variants, total variants.
+Using the Bernoulli distribution, this terminal app works by passing arguments for the total instance count, positive instances out of those total ones, positive variants, total variants.